Thoregon/thoregon.aurora/doc/auroraattributes.md

     - '$viewmeta' is the meta view model
     - '$element' is the current element
     - '$viewContext' is the view context for this dom tree (if there is one)
-    - '$listvm' is the view model of the list if the aurora-attribute is attached to a list item
     - '$interface' | '$i' is are the properties from the app interface settings
     - '$router' is the uirouter
+- Context Variables for List Items
+  - '$listvm' is the view model of the list if the aurora-attribute is attached to a list item
 - Context Variables for user triggered events (only aurora-action and aurora-route)
     - $event is the original browser event
 - Available globals: